|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This tasty chocolate mousse was shared on our forum by Liz.
-It's simple, delicious, and a snap to prepare!
-I added an extra cooking step to the recipe to ensure the eggs are brought to at least the minimum safe temperature or 160 F. I cook the mixture to 170 F.
+This simple, delicious chocolate mousse is a snap to prepare!
+We added an extra cooking step to the recipe to ensure the eggs are brought to at least the minimum safe temperature or 160 F. We cooked the mixture to 170 F.

 You could also chill the mousse in one bowl and spoon into serving dishes a few minutes before serving.
 Top the dessert with sweetened whipped cream and sprinkle with a little cocoa.

-Place chocolate chips egg and flavoring in blender and chop.
+Place chocolate chips, eggs, and flavoring in blender and chop.
 Heat cream until very hot and small bubbles appear at edge.
 Do not boil.

 With the blender running, gradually pour the hot cream into the blender.
 Blend until chocolate is melted and the mixture is smooth.
 Pour the mixture back into the saucepan.
 Heat just until the mixture coats the back of a spoon, or to about 170 F to 175 F on a food thermometer.